RianneLam96/Thesis_Project_Crowd_Prediction/README.md

 ## How it works

 In the main notebook, resono_2h_predictions.ipynb predictions can be generated based on some settings.
-These settings can be given as arguments in the notebook (more explanation on the different arguments is given in the notebook).
+These settings can be given as arguments in the notebook (more explanations on the different arguments are given in the notebook).
 This notebook makes use of two files with functions ```prediction_model_helpers.py``` and ```resono_2h_predictions.py```.

 With the notebook the predictions can be generated using the following steps:
 1) Reading in the data from the database (crowdedenss data and external factors)